This delicious Greek chicken is wonderfully flavored with a marinade of olive oil, lemon juice, garlic, and herbs.

 - Turn the chicken pieces over and add the lemon slices to the pan.
 Continue cooking the chicken until it's fully cooked, about 7 more minutes.
 Flip the lemon slices midway through cooking.

 - Remove the chicken from the grill onto a cutting board.
-Cover it with foil and allow it to rest for 10 minutes.
-Slice it, top it with chopped parsley, and serve it with the grilled lemon slices.
+Cover it with foil and allow it to rest for 10 minutes before slicing it.

 Notes